auth0-training/labs-node-working-with-forms/README.md

 Extend login and signup flows within your Auth0 tenant’s domain using Auth0 Forms; no more redirects!

+Forms for Actions is a new visual editor tool that streamlines the registration and login flows.
+Forms allow you to build custom forms connected to the Universal Login page.
+With Forms, you don't need to redirect users to your application to prompt end users for additional data that should be available at or after the registration or login process.
+You can build and manage the identity flow using UI components, custom business logic, and integration with APIs based on a low-code solution.
+This gives you the flexibility to create personalized experiences that increase user conversion and retention!

+Forms enables you to build use cases like:

+- **Progressive profiling**: Define a set of conditions to require users to complete additional information as they engage with your product.
+For example, when users login for a third-time, you can require them to complete their profile.
+- **Custom policies acceptance**: If you need to update your policies, you can define logic to check if users have accepted the latest policies, and depending on that, display a custom form to users requiring acceptance.
+- **Custom signup or login steps**: Extend and customize your flows with additional steps and custom logic.
+For example, you can verify email or phone numbers with OTP and account linking, or verify payment details with Stripe, and more.

 In this [Okta Training](https://www.okta.com/training/) hands-on lab learners will put Forms into practice.

-## Requirements
+# How to Get Started with this Lab

+## Create Required Free Accounts

 1. A GitHub account with Codespaces access (you can use the free plan, which gives you 60 hours of use per month).
-Create a free account [here](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account).
+Create a free account [here](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account) if you do not already have one.

     **⚠️ Note to internal Okta employees: Do NOT use your EMU (Enterprise-managed user) account since Codespaces are disabled.**